What to eat corn flakes with. Contraindications for use

 The benefits and harms of corn flakes

-Corn flakes contain an amino acid called tryptophan, which is converted in the body to serotonin, or, as it is also called, the “happy hormone”.
-In other words, with the help of corn flakes, you can fight depression and nervous disorders.
-Corn flakes improve the activity of the intestines, therefore they are recommended for those suffering from constipation, gastroenteritis and colitis.
-Glutamic acid in the flakes improves brain activity, optimizes metabolic processes, and as a result, memory improves.
-Also in cereals there are pectins, known for their anti-cancer abilities.
-Corn starch is involved in the growth of muscle tissue and nerve cells, which is very important for children and youth.
-For those who regularly consume cereals, the removal of toxins and waste products from the organs is significantly accelerated.
-Flakes are indicated for gout, liver diseases, epilepsy.
+Corn flakes contain an amino acid called tryptophan, which in the body is converted into serotonin or, as it is also called, the “happy hormone.”
+In other words, with the help of corn flakes you can fight depression and nervous disorders.
+Corn flakes improve intestinal activity, so they are recommended for those suffering from constipation, gastroenteritis and colitis.
+Glutamic acid in flakes improves brain activity, optimizes metabolic processes, and as a result, memory improves.
+The cereal also contains pectin, known for its anti-cancer properties.
+Corn starch takes part in the growth of muscle tissue and nerve cells, which is very important for children's and youth's bodies.
+For those who regularly consume cereal, the removal of toxins and waste from the organs is significantly accelerated.
+Flakes are indicated for gout, liver diseases, and epilepsy.
 Flakes can also cause harm if certain recommendations are not followed.
-It is undesirable to use them for people with caries, as a sugar-containing product.
-Flakes can provoke allergic reactions.
-In addition, it is necessary to carefully study the composition of the goods on the packaging in order to avoid low-quality products.
+It is undesirable for people with caries to use them as a sugar-containing product.
+Flakes can cause allergic reactions.
+In addition, you must carefully study the composition of the product on the packaging to avoid low-quality products.

-What is dry breakfast?
+What is breakfast cereal?

 As a rule, it includes the following stages: